TCM-Course-Resources/Open-Source-Intellingence-Resources/README.md

 # Open-Source-Intelligence-Resources
-Compilation of Resources from TCM's OSINT Course updated with the all of the most recent links
+Compilation of Resources from TCM's OSINT Course

 ### General Links